Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Experiments and results

 \subsection{Pulsatile-flow WSS estimation}

 We train GEM-GCN for pulsatile-flow WSS estimation in single arteries with the modifications described in Sec.~\ref{subsec:output}.
-Fig.~\ref{fig:showcase} illustrates predictions of GEM-GCN on test samples for each discrete point in time in a cardiac cycle.
 In these experiments, WSS is dependent on both space and time.
 Therefore, we present estimation accuracy as time-dependent distributions in Fig.~\ref{plt:temporal}.
 The pulsatile-flow NMAE over time is comparable to the steady-flow NMAE, suggesting generally accurate predictions.
 However, the pulsatile-flow NMAE depends on the maximum WSS, which fluctuates over the cardiac cycle.
 As a consequence, the NMAE fluctuates as well and follows the pattern of the maximum WSS (indicated in yellow).